pradeepgadde/blog/_posts/2022-04-09-kubernetes-putting-it-altogether.md

 # Putting Together All Resources

 So far we have seen multiple Kubernetes resources but mostly independently.
-I would like to summarize the concepts discussed so far by deploying one or two simple applications covering most the Kubernetes API resources.
+I would like to summarize the concepts discussed so far by deploying one or two simple applications covering most of the Kubernetes API resources.

 So, I was searching for some cool demo apps and found these two game apps which I thought are very cool!